-- have the M bit set to 1, - have the O bit set to 1, - contain a Prefix Information Option with a prefix derived from the prefix acquired under IA_PD in Section 8.3 and both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1, - set the Preferred and Valid lifetimes in the Prefix Information Option equal to the Preferred and Valid lifetimes communicated in the IA-PD option on the Operator-Facing Interface.
+- have the M bit set to 1, - have the O bit set to 1, - contain a Prefix Information Option with a prefix derived from the prefix acquired under IA_PD in Section 8.3 and both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1, - set the Preferred lifetime in the Prefix Information Option equal to the Preferred lifetimes communicated in the IA_PD option on the Operator-Facing Interface.
 This requirement ensures prefix lifetime synchronization between the eRouter aggregate prefix and the prefix(es) assigned to each Customer-Facing Interface.